Contact our Web Servant

 - extinguishing candles at the conclusion of worship and leading the recessional.

-See the Acolyte Schedule for the list of upcoming assignments.
+(or the current Acolyte Schedule) for the list of upcoming assignments.
 If you are unable to make your scheduled time(s), please contact another acolyte to swap.
 Be sure that you or your parents contact the church office so that the Sunday bulletin can be updated with the correct names.

-For more information, contact the Acolyte Coordinator, Lloyd Hinnant.
+For more information, contact the Acolyte Coordinator, Jennifer Pierce.

 This team oversees the placement of objects on the chancel for all services.
 They see that the proper paraments are in place for Sunday services, weddings and funerals; make sure the candlesticks are polished and fresh candles are in place; order all candles; make sure flowers are placed on the chancel on Sundays; clean up after communion; and launder the tablecloth.
 In the Advent season they arrange for the poinsettias and care for them until they are distributed.
 In the Lenten season arrangements are made for the lilies and palm fronds for Palm Sunday.